 The second thread focuses on a strange if happy-go-lucky mute played by Takeshi Kaneshiro, who lives with his aging father.

 Fascinated by a multitude of persons and things, including a video camera which he uses to capture shots of his dad, a recurring woman looking for his mysterious ex-boyfriend, and breaking into stalls in the middle of the night to sell food, his bizarre antics may appear socially incongruent, but he is essentially a child at heart, longing for some sort of connection with someone, with anyone.

 “The road home isn’t very long, and I know I’ll be getting off soon.
 But at this moment, I’m feeling such lovely warmth.”

 Wong keeps his two sets of characters apart for most parts of Fallen Angels, which may feel like he is disinterested in pursuing any meaningful direction for the film.
 In a sort of meandering though rather freewheeling way that largely characterized Chungking Express, Fallen Angels can be difficult to connect emotionally.

 However, what keeps the viewer engaged is Wong’s masterful creation of an intoxicating atmosphere, in part due to Doyle’s superb cinematography, as well as its well-curated soundtrack of songs and original score.

-Not one of Wong’s best works (though some critics would argue otherwise), Fallen Angels is most certainly worth a peek, especially if you regard the auteur as one of the greatest filmmakers to emerge in the ’90s.
+An underrated work that gets better with repeated viewings, Fallen Angels is most certainly worth a peek, especially if you regard the auteur as one of the greatest filmmakers to emerge in the ’90s.